NnnNnn2/HP-Prime-IEEE754-converter/README.md

 −2.137

 NOTE:
-Te sting of bits that's being provided is rather useless without getting rid of the quotation marks so he easiest way of getting rid of them is by using built-in EXPR() function ex.
+Te sting of bits that's being provided is rather useless without getting rid of the quotation marks so the easiest way of getting rid of them is by using built-in EXPR() function ex.
 EXPR("#0100000001000110:16b")
 will return